mattsunner/mattsunner/README.md

 ### Projects In Progress

-I am currently developing dashboards and data pipelines with a focus on government & higher education, workshopping an analytical business, & learning TensorFlow.
+I am currently developing full stack developer-style tooling, workshopping an analytical business, & learning golang for backend infrastructure and networking.
 If you would like to collaborate, feel free to drop a line!